exakat/exakat-docs/Reference/Rules/Traits/CouldUseTrait.rst

 The following classes have been found implementing all of a trait's methods : it could use this trait, and remove duplicated code.

 The comparison between the class methods' and the trait's methods are based on token.
-They may yield some false-positives.
+They may yield some `false <https://www.php.net/false>`_-positives.

 .. code-block:: php